Levy Transfer Explained

 What is a levy transfer?

+Think of it like a household budget.
+You may decide to move money from one part of your total budget to another, without increasing your total spending.
 A levy transfer works the same way.
 The total amount paid by taxpayers stays the same.
 Only how that money is used changes.

 A levy transfer is not: